 EFT was developed in the 1980s and has multiple research studies to demonstrate its effectiveness.
 Dr. Susan Johnson is the most well-known EFT therapist, and she and her colleagues have created the International Centre for Excellence in Emotionally Focused Therapy.
 Her books, Hold Me Tight and Love Sense, are both excellent resources to get a better understanding of the method.
 I am currently in process to become a Certified EFT Therapist after completing multiple courses and workshops in the EFT method.

-Contact me to learn more about how we can work together.
+Contact me for your free 30-minute consultation to learn more about how we can work together.

 for your free